riddhima2b/expenseTracker/README.md

 # expenseTracker
-Create an expense tracker using FS
+Create an expense tracker using MERN stack + TailwindCSS